 10 reasons why you should use quizzes with children

 How may of those quizzes that pop up on Facebook you have done recently?
 They can get addictive.
 When many of us were young we loved those quizzes in our favourite weekly magazines that would tot up whether you were a ‘mostly A’s/B’s/Cs’ type.
-Now we can quiz until our hearts content online – there is always one we haven’t done yet.
+Now we can quiz to our heart’s content online – there is always one we haven’t done yet.

 Even as adults we love a quiz.
-It’s like a mini mystery to solve while we grab a cup of tea at break time – how much am I like this?, how much do I know about that?, what will my score be?
-So how can we apply this enjoyment to quizzes with children in the classroom?
+It’s like a mini mystery to solve while we grab a cup of tea at break time – how much am I like this?
+How much do I know about that?
+What will my score be?
+So, how can we apply this enjoyment to quizzes with children in the classroom?
 What makes a quiz a good classroom tool?
-Here are 5 little reasons for your 5 minute tea break that might get you thinking about using quizzes in your classroom:
+Here are 10 reasons that might get you thinking about using quizzes in your classroom:

 Quizzes are fun

-Simple as that – they are just fun and we all know that if learning is fun, we learn better.
-Quizzes for us can be a few minutes of relaxation from our hours of marking so, if we enjoy it why, wouldn’t the kids we teach welcome a little bit of relaxing fun whilst working?
+Simple as that – they are fun and we all know that if learning is fun, we learn better.
+Quizzes for us can be a few minutes of relaxation from our hours of marking.
+So, if we enjoy it why, wouldn’t the kids we teach welcome a little bit of relaxing fun whilst working?

 Quizzes raise confidence

-Well targeted, tailor made quizzes where pupils can challenge themselves but are able to succeed can have a great boost to their self esteem and confidence.
-An individual quiz takes off the pressure that a ‘test’ can bring and enables children to privately make mistakes.
+Well targeted, tailor-made quizzes, where pupils can challenge themselves but are able to succeed, can boost their self esteem and confidence.
+An individual quiz takes off the pressure that a ‘test’ can bring and enables children to make mistakes privately.
 Even if used in teams or pairs, the nature of a quiz being fun can also help those children less confident to make mistakes, especially if the quiz allows them to think again.

-Whether the quiz is a pre-topic assessment or at a midway point, they can really help you see what pupils already know or have learnt and therefore they can inform your next steps planning on an individual basis.
-They are also a great way to reinforce learning for pupils throughout a unit of work.
+Whether the quiz is a pre-topic assessment or at a midway point, it can really help you see what pupils already know or have learnt.
+In this way, it will inform your next steps of planning on an individual basis.
+In fact, quizzes are also a great way to reinforce learning for pupils throughout a unit of work.

 Quizzes are easy to differentiate whilst enabling all children to participate in the same task.
-The same look to the task and the activity/instructions but with different questions is not only a subtle form of differentiation but can help you to provide just the right level of challenge and pin point how to support each pupil to reach their full potential.
+The same look to the task and the activity/instructions but with different questions is a subtle form of differentiation.
+It can also help you provide just the right level of challenge and pinpoint how to support each pupil to reach their full potential.